 - 3 clove garlic minced

-- 1 tablespoon fresh ginger (chopped) I buy this is a tube so I always have some
+- 1 tablespoon fresh ginger (chopped)

 - ¼ teaspoon black pepper